 - Use caution when cleaning polycarbonate lenes covering the CGI (Computer Generated Instruments).

 We sincerely hope that you and your loved ones are safe and healthy during the Covid-19 pandemic.
 Frasca International continues to be as productive as possible during this time.
 We’ve made many changes within our work environment for the safety of our employees.
-A large percentage of our team is now working from home.
 We want our customers to know that we are able to respond to their needs with product and technical support.
 We are continuing to build existing orders and developing new technology for our simulators and want our customers to know that we are here for them and are continually looking for alternative ways to support them.
 Our goal is to be ready to meet our customers needs when the industry and specifically flight training organizations are up running again.

 In the meantime, you may contact us through our usual phone and email channels.